telerik/ajax-docs/controls/scheduler/data-binding/providers/implementing-a-provider-that-supports-multi-valued-resources.md

 >

 This example walks through the steps required to build a custom database-driven provider that supports multi-valued resources.
-The complete source code of the sample provider can be found in the App_Code directory of the Quick Start Framework.(C:\Program Files\Progress\UI for ASP.NET AJAX RX YYYY\Live Demos\App_Code\Scheduler))
+The complete source code of the sample provider can be found in the [Implementing a Custom Scheduler Provider That Supports Multi-Valued Resources](https://www.telerik.com/support/code-library/implementing-a-custom-scheduler-provider-that-supports-multi-valued-resources) Code Library project.

 ## Database Schema